troystribling/BlueCap/Documentation/CentralManager.md

 	</tr>
 	<tr>
 		<td>timeout</td>
 		<td>Scan timeout.
+The default value is infinite.
 The error CentralManagerError.peripheralScanTimeout is thrown and scanning stops if nothing is discovered within the timeout.</td>
 	</tr>
 	<tr>
 		<td>options</td>